Mentoring the Creative Community

 The need to support local artists is considered more important than ever given the impact the coronavirus continues to have on the cultural and creative sector, with an exciting mentoring program again planned for this year.

-All participants would also be required to attend an introductory workshop on Saturday June 15th from 9:30am-12:30pm in Ballarat, where the mentoring process will be explained and guidelines provided, along with a closing workshop in November 2024.
+All participants would also be required to attend an introductory workshop on Saturday 14th June from 9:30am-12:30pm in Ballarat, where the mentoring process will be explained and guidelines provided, along with a closing workshop on November 15th 2025.

 Those interested in being mentored or being a mentor are asked to apply here before April 30th.